 The American Diabetes Association Camp Freedom is a resident camp program for boys and girls ages 7 to 16.
-This year will be the 14th year of our camp.
-In 2013, 75% of our campers were past campers!
-87% of our counselors were return counselors or past campers.
-Camp Freedom is held at Camp Kweebec which has been accredited by the American Camp Association for more than 40 years and located in Montgomery County, PA.
-Camp Freedom offers a wide range of activities, including swimming, sports, horseback riding, arts and crafts, cooking, campfire activities and more!
+This year will be the 15th year of our camp.
+In 2014, 75% of our campers were past campers!
+88% of our counselors were return counselors or past campers.
+Camp Freedom is held at Camp Kweebec, which has been accredited by the American Camp Association for more than 40 years and located in Montgomery County, PA.
+Camp Freedom offers a wide range of activities, including swimming, sports, horseback riding, zip lining, arts and crafts, cooking, campfire activities and more!

 Non-refundable registration fee: $55

 Total Fee: $795

 The Camp fee includes 24-hour medical supervision, meals and snacks, American Diabetes Association Camp T-shirt, housing, supervised program activities and most diabetes supplies.

 Counselor-in-Training (CIT): A CIT must be 17 years of age and submit an application.
 The application requires two personal references and a medical reference.
 Space is limited for this position.

 The role of a CIT is to assist counselors while working with younger campers.
 The CIT Program provides training for youth interested in working with kids, specifically as camp counselors.
 Participants are expected to interact thoughtfully and compassionately with younger campers; to commit to learning more about themselves, camp, and camp procedures; to be team members and to take on responsibility and leadership.
 CITs also have the opportunity to learn a basic understanding of diabetes and its care.